Austin Riley Player Props: Braves vs. Angels

-Austin Riley -- with a slugging percentage of .897 in his past 10 games, including six home runs -- will be in action for the Atlanta Braves versus the Los Angeles Angels, with Griffin Canning on the hill, on July 31 at 7:20 PM ET.
+On Tuesday, Austin Riley (.390 on-base percentage in past 10 games, 54 points above season-long percentage) and the Atlanta Braves play the Los Angeles Angels, whose starting pitcher will be Patrick Sandoval.
+First pitch is at 7:20 PM ET.

-In his most recent game, he notched a home run while going 1-for-3 against the Brewers.
+He had a one-hit performance in his last game (1-for-4) against the Angels.

 Austin Riley Game Info & Props vs. the Angels